Vonng/pigsty/docs/r-fhs.md

 ## Pgbouncer FHS

-Pgbouncer is run using the Postgres user and the config file is located in `/etc/pgbouncer`.
+Pgbouncer is run using the Postgres user, and the config file is located in `/etc/pgbouncer`.
 The config file includes.

-* `pgbouncer.ini`, the main config file
+* `pgbouncer.ini`: the main config file
 * `userlist.txt`: lists the users in the connection pool
-* `pgb_hba.conf`: lists the access rights of the connection pool users
+* `pgb_hba.conf`: lists the access privileges of the connection pool users
 * `database.txt`: lists the databases in the connection pool

 ## Redis FHS

-Pigsty provides basic support for Redis deployment and monitoring.
+Pigsty provides essential support for Redis deployment and monitoring.

-Redis binaries are installed in `/bin/` using RPM packages or copied binaries, including:
+Redis binaries are installed in `/bin/` using RPM-packages or copied binaries, including:

 ```bash
 redis-server